-Our stock price has been volatile since our initial public offering, and it is likely that the trading price of our common stock may fluctuate substantially, depending on a number of factors, including those described in this "Risk Factors" section, many of which are beyond our control and may not be related to our operating performance.
+Our stock price has been volatile, and it is likely that the trading price of our common stock may fluctuate substantially, depending on a number of factors, including those described in this "Risk Factors" section, many of which are beyond our control and may not be related to our operating performance.
 These fluctuations could cause you to lose all or part of your investment in our common stock.
 Factors that could cause fluctuations in the trading price of our common stock include the following: